leuthotung/COMP_345/Readme.txt

-The bug I cannot save the vector data in Deck object.
+The bug is I cannot save the vector data in Deck object.
 In constructor they works well. // cards.cpp line 53-55
 But then the data is lost//deck::getDECKDATA to check